AntonelliLab/raxmlGUI/docs/index.md

 ------------------------

-<sup>1</sup> Edler, D., Klein, J., Antonelli, A., and Silvestro, D. 2019. **raxmlGUI 2.0 beta: a graphical interface and toolkit for phylogenetic analyses using RAxML.** _biorXiv, doi: XXXX_
+<sup>1</sup> Edler, D., Klein, J., Antonelli, A., and Silvestro, D. 2019. **raxmlGUI 2.0 beta: a graphical interface and toolkit for phylogenetic analyses using RAxML.** _biorXiv, doi: https://doi.org/10.1101/800912.

 <sup>2</sup> Silvestro, D. and I. Michalak.
 2012. **raxmlGUI: a graphical front-end for RAxML.** _Organisms Diversity and Evolution_ 12:335–337.